MidnattLantern/hidoc/README.md

 There are many reasons why an artist might want to document their art projects, mainly to save credibility.
 The ambition with the HiDoc project is that artists can link to a HiDoc project page in their description, reducing plagiarism, where AI-generated artwork is discredited since the process of AI-generated art cannot be documented.
 With HiDoc, human artists with a certain artistic direction are not accused of using AI since that can be documented.

+HiDoc is built upon React/ React Bootstrap, connected to a Django API trough Axios.

 More features will come in the future, such as documenting images alongside paragraphs.

 Deployed link: https://hidoc-144446eddf75.herokuapp.com/